 I was inspired to make this DIY Dice Tray after playing my first game of Space Hulk and losing dice on the floor.
-I was so impressed with myself that I’m going to call it the Roll A Die©™ DIY Dice Tray.
+So here we have our Dice Tray Tutorial.

 DIY Dice Tray – Tools

 So, let’s have a look at making a custom dice tray